-Typically they are smoked, like ours, so it will come with some of that flavor as is but adding the fruit, juices, and sugar gives it a sweetness that is great.
+- Typically pre-cooked hams you buy in the store are smoked, like ours.
+So it will come with some of that flavor as is but adding the fruit, juices, and sugar gives it a sweetness that is great.

-I made the glaze with the juices that were left over after I took the ham out, set to saute and added a bit more brown sugar and cornstarch to thicken it up while whisking it up as it bubbled.
+I made the glaze with the juices that were at the bottom of the pot.
+Just set to saute and added a bit more brown sugar.
+Add cornstarch to thicken it up while whisking it up as it bubbled.